bomonike/bomonike.github.io/python-exams.md

 1. Click "Sign Up" at the lower-right.
 1. Click the Google icon under "Sign up with".
 1. Select your personal Google account - the one credly.com will use even after you leave school.
+1. Check the accept boxes, then "Accept & Continue".
 1. Login using your Google account and associated password.

    ### Contineu to PE1